-An advantage of using policy-based methods is the possibility of mapping environments with huge, even continuous action spaces.
-Environments with stochasticity can also be solved with them.
-However, it comes with the disadvantage of the much greater possibility of getting stuck in a local maximum rather than following the optimal policy.
+The advantages of policy-based methods include the ability to map environments with huge or even continuous action spaces and solve environments with stochasticity.
+However, when using these methods, there is also a much greater possibility of getting stuck in a local maximum rather than following the optimal policy.

-Apart from the aforementioned model-free reinforcement learning methods, there exists also model-based reinforcement learning.
+Apart from the aforementioned model-free reinforcement learning methods, there is also model-based reinforcement learning.
 In this case, a model is built (or just tuned) to perform the reinforcement learning.
-This is more sample-efficient than model-free methods, thus it requires less samples to perform equally, but it is very dependent on the model built.
-It can be combined with model-free methods to achieved better results, as in [20].
+This is more sample-efficient than model-free methods and thus requires fewer samples to perform equally, but it is very dependent on the particular model.
+It can be combined with model-free methods to achieve better results, as in [20].

-Multi-agent systems, Markov games
+Multi-agent systems and Markov games

-A matrix game is a stochastic framework where each player selects an action and gets their immediate reward based on its and all other agents’ action [1].
-They are called as matrix games due to the fact that the games can be written as a matrix, with the first two player selecting action in the row and the column of the matrix.
-Unlike Markov Decision Processes, these games have no state.
+A matrix game is a stochastic framework in which each player selects an action and gets an immediate reward based on their action and those of the other agents [1].
+They are called ‘matrix games’ because the game can be written as a matrix, with the first two players selecting actions in the rows and columns of the matrix.
+Unlike Markov decision processes, these games have no states.

 Figure 4.
 An example of catching the fleeing opponent.

-Markov games, or Stochastic games are an extension of Markov Decision Processes with multiple agents.
-Also, it can be thought of as an extension to Matrix games with multiple states.
+Markov games, or stochastic games, are extensions of Markov decision processes with multiple agents.
+They can also be thought of as extensions of matrix games with multiple states.
 In a Markov game, each state has a payoff matrix for all of the states.
-The next state is determined by the joint action of the agents.
+The next state is determined by the joint actions of the agents.
 A game is Markovian if